Clexus/KixsSimpleBackpacks/README.md

-removed recipes, added multi backpacks
+removed recipes, added multi backpacks and CustomModelData and ItemModel support